Style and comfort for your ultimate mountain stay.

 Layers.
 Layers.
 Layers.
 Cool mornings and sunsets bookend mild to warm days.
 Prepare with a base of sweat-wicking pants or shorts (non-cotton is best), topped with a tank, long sleeve top and a fleece jacket or vest.

 Afternoon showers likely.
 In June and July, Mother Nature likes to deliver quick rain showers around 2pm to water the trees and keep wildfires at bay.
 Pack a lightweight rain jacket and some waterproof (read: broken-in) hiking boots and continue on.
-The smell of rain in the Rockies is heavenly.
+The smell of rain in the mountains is heavenly.

 Comfort trumps trendy.
 You can still be stylish, but swap the heels for Chacos and the fur for fleece.
 Terrain and altitude vary depending on your hiking and biking trails of choice or whether you’re whitewater rafting or paddleboarding.
 Quick-drying sandals and breathable sneakers that can cover some blister-free distance will make a huge difference.